tremor-rs/tremor-www/docs/api.md

 ### Schema for type: __onramp_state__
 <a name="schema-onramp_state"></a>

-State of an onramp, including specification and instances:
+State of an onramp, including specification and instances

 ```json
 {